5 tips to reduce the glycemic load of gourmet meals.

 In addition, the vitamins C present in lemon as well as its antioxidant property optimize digestion and the regulation of blood sugar.

 It is therefore possible to add cider vinegar or lemon to the salad or the vegetables for the starter.
-The lemon could also be used as the main ingredient of a juice to drink at mealtimes.
+The lemon might also be used as the main ingredient of a juice to drink at mealtimes.

 Use the right ingredients in the preparations.